-- A renewed emphasis on fundamental science, to reverse the trend to more applied research, where industry should assume a larger burden of funding share. - There should be a renewed emphasis on returning fundamental scientific capacities to Europe, to allow a more independent future EU R&I landscape.
+- A renewed emphasis on funding fundamental science, to enable leadership, global competitiveness and sovereignty of the European union. - Reinforced support for fundamental research, centred at academic excellence and disruptive innovation. - There should be a renewed emphasis on returning fundamental scientific capacities to Europe, to facilitate breakthrough technologies and allow a more independent future EU R&I landscape.